AND2797/f1db/README.md

 # f1db: Historical F1 Data platform

-What?
-This project will let you build your own persistent F1 database.

-Why?
-- This setup lets you create data sets for any F1 race (provided FastF1 can get it for you) without having to re-write FastF1 API code.
-- A better experience exploring data with the help of native SQL (backed by DuckDB)
-- Easy to view data across multiple sessions, years with the help of SQL joins

-How?
+The aim of this project is to setup a persistent historical f1 database for race telemetry data and explore data using SQL.

-The project has 3 pieces -
+The project has 3 pieces
-- F1DataLoader - Fetches data from FastF1 and dump it in parquet files and create persistent .duckdb databases
+- F1DataLoader - A REST service that fetches data from FastF1 and dumps it in parquet files.
+It creates persistent .duckdb databases from the parquet files
-- ArrowFlightService - Spins up an ArrowFlightServer that exposes .duckdb databases created by F1DataLoader
+- ArrowFlightService - An ArrowFlightServer that links the .duckdb databases with the UI.
-- Streamlit UI - Just a UI for running SQL queries and viewing available datasets
+- Streamlit UI - A UI which provides some rudimentary analytics and allows exploring various datasets using SQL

-# TODO:
-[ ] implement logging

-[ ] implement a config

-[ ] Load a dataset for entire season

-[ ] start playing with some data !!
+The motivation of this project was to have something like a queryable database of F1 telemetry for custom analysis.